Best mirrorless cameras in 2024: Canon, Nikon, Sony and more

 🔎 The Sony A1 is an absolute powerhouse for video and photography, but it comes with a very high price tag.
 It's reserved for pros and anyone who makes money from photography and would likely be overkill for beginners. ★★★★½

-Performance: As we noted in our Sony A1 review, this is one of Sony's best cameras in terms of color reproduction.
-It has a better dynamic range than tha A9 and A2, too.
-We're also seriously impressed by its buffer-clearing speed (but that, of course, depends on what type of memory card you're using — the default 51MP files aren't exactly small).
-It's also handy that the buffer clears as you shoot, meaning the camera can generally keep up with you.
+As we noted in our Sony A1 review, this is one of Sony's best cameras in terms of color reproduction.
+We also found it has a better dynamic range than the A9 and A2, and we were seriously impressed by its buffer-clearing speed (but that, of course, depends on what type of memory card you're using — the default 51MP files aren't exactly small).
+Handily, the buffer clears as you shoot, meaning the camera can generally keep up with you.

-Big, detailed files are great, but they don't come without trade-offs, and it's useful to be able to shoot with lossless compressed files, which reduce the file size to about half of an uncompressed raw file by eliminating unnecessary information.
-While it may not be the most exciting feature, your storage system and computer processor will thank you for it.
+Big, detailed files are great, but they come with trade-offs, so it's useful to be able to shoot with lossless compressed files, which reduce the file size to about half of an uncompressed raw file.
+While it may not be the most exciting feature on this camera, your storage system and computer processor will thank you for it.

 We've loved using the A1 for astrophotography.
-Its ISO range up to 102,400 allows for incredible astro shots, and because of its powerful CMOS sensor, noise is handled very well.
-The 15 stops of dynamic range means that even the tiniest celestial bodies barely visible in the night sky can be captured.
+Its ISO range up to 102,400 allows for incredible astro shots, and thanks to its powerful CMOS sensor, it handles noise very well.
+The 15 stops of dynamic range mean that even the tiniest celestial bodies can be captured.

 Swipe to scroll horizontally